-The US EPA substance profiles do not include a "Benchmark" assessment as the GreenScreen[®] method does.
+The US EPA substance profiles do not include an overall hazard score assessment as the GreenScreen[®] method does.
 Such a column is included in the modified substance summary table above to provide the full overview of the outcome of the substance assessment in one table.
-In the case of triphenyl phosphate, a Benchmark score = 1 is assigned because the substance meets criterion e) High T (Group I Human) by scoring "High" for endocrine activity.
+In the case of triphenyl phosphate, an overall hazard score = 1 is assigned because the substance meets criterion e) High T (Group I Human) by scoring "High" for endocrine activity.